linkml/linkml/sphinx/schemas/uris-and-mappings.md

 Here we define the entity class `gene` to have a list of ID prefixes with `NCBIGene` having the highest priority.

+## See Also

+[this notebook](https://github.com/linkml/linkml/blob/main/notebooks/context_issue.ipynb) demonstrates some potential pitfalls of JSON-LD 1.0 with some forms of CURIEs